Adjust how you think about content

-Do you have problems consistently creating and publishing blog posts, videos, or photos?
+Do you have problems consistently creating and publishing blog posts, videos, podcasts, and social media content?

-One easy adjustment in your thinking can break through that stubborn creative block that’s keeping you from being consistent and deliberate about getting content ready and putting it out into the world.
+One easy adjustment in your thinking can break through that stubborn creative block that’s keeping you from being consistent and deliberate about publishing content.

 Here’s how most people think about using content in their marketing.